-An important step when making this breakfast special is to rinse the dried beef in hot, hot water to remove the cured salt.
+An important step when making this SOS recipe is to rinse the dried beef in warm water to remove the excess salt.
 If you skip this step it will result in an inedible too-salty breakfast.

-Now depending on how creamy like it, you’ll use equal parts of flour and butter to make a roux in a large skillet over medium heat.
+Now depending on how creamy like it, you’ll use equal parts of flour and melted butter to make a roux in a large skillet over medium heat.

-Brown or cook out the raw flavor of the flour before adding the milk.
-Add more or less milk depending on how you like the consistency of the gravy.
+Add more or less milk depending on how you like the consistency of the chipped beef cream sauce

-Once done, serve the chipped beef over toasted English muffins or a thick piece of toasted bakery bread.
+Once done, serve the chipped beef and SOS gravy over toasted English muffins or a thick piece of toasted bread.
+Season with black pepper